hubblec4/Matroska-Chapters-Specs/chapters.md

 The `Edition` is now hidden and SHOULD not be available in a `Matroska Player`.
 It exists one case where a hidden `Edition` MUST be played:
 All `Editions` `EditionFlagHidden Flags` are set to true, so there is no visible `Edition`.
-In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.
+In this case all `ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden Flag` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.
-If `EditionFlagHidden` is toggled by a `Control Track` to `false`, the `ChapterFlagHidden Flags` of the `Child ChapterAtoms Elements` SHALL determine whether the `ChapterAtom` is hidden or not.

 ### EditionFlagDefault